Agiflow

 • Type "MCP" to see available MCP commands

-• Look for "agiflow-project-mcp" in the MCP servers list
+• Look for "agiflo" in the MCP servers list

-• Verify available tools include: create-task, list-tasks, create-work-unit, etc.
+• Verify available tools include: describe-capabilities, use-capability, etc.

 ✅ Success!: Your Cursor is now connected to Agiflow.
 You can create tasks, manage work units, and use scaffolding templates directly from Cursor.